school-brainhack/school-brainhack.github.io/content/en/project/Intro-BrainDecoding-BHS/index.md

 # Summarize your project in < ~75 words.
 This description will appear at the top of your page and on the list page with other projects..

 summary: "Brain decoding or mind-reading using neuroimaging data has been an active topic for years.
 It is a neuroscience field that concerned about different types of stimuli from information that has already been encoded and represented in the brain by networks of neurons.
 My goals for this project are learning the fundamentals of brain decoding, comparing the performance of six different classifiers including "Naive Bayes", "Nearest Neighbours", "Neural Networks", "Logistic Regression", "Support vector machine" and "Decision trees" classifiers and finally training the Artificial Neural Network (ANN) models on Haxby dataset.
+I plot confusion matrix to also checked cross validation accuracy for all the classifiers.
 Among all mentioned classifiers SVM has the best and Decision Trees classifier shows the worst performance.
 You can find the codes and results of [data visualization](https://github.com/brainhack-school2020/BHS_project_SRastegarnia/blob/master/Data-visualization.ipynb), [classifiers](https://github.com/brainhack-school2020/BHS_project_SRastegarnia/blob/master/Classifiers.ipynb), [ANN train](https://github.com/brainhack-school2020/BHS_project_SRastegarnia/blob/master/ANN_onHaxby.ipynb), and my initial efforts in order to learn about [brain decoding](https://github.com/brainhack-school2020/BHS_project_SRastegarnia/blob/master/BHS_Haxby_BrainDecoding.ipynb) by following the Nilearn and Sklearn tutorials inside my repository in brain hack school Github."

 # If you want to add a cover image (listpage and image in the right), add it to your directory and indicate the name